Fl0W97/ci-c5-housing-market-prices/README.md

 ### Other tools

-* Jupyter Notebook
+* [Jupyter Notebook](https://jupyter.org/): used to built jupyter nootebooks, structure code and tests
-* Git: The version control system that tracks changes in the code and enables collaboration among developers.
+* [Git](https://git-scm.com/): The version control system that tracks changes in the code and enables collaboration among developers.
-* Gitpod: A cloud-based IDE used for local development and coding.
+* [Gitpod](https://www.gitpod.io/): A cloud-based IDE used for local development and coding.
-* Pip3: The Python package manager used to install and manage project dependencies.
+* [Pip3](https://pypi.org/): The Python package manager used to install and manage project dependencies.
-* GitHub: A platform that hosts the website’s source code and facilitates project management through features like the Kanban board.
+* [GitHub](https://github.com/): A platform that hosts the website’s source code and facilitates project management through features like the Kanban board.
+* [Chrome DevTools](https://developer.chrome.com/docs/devtools): The developer tools in Google Chrome used to debug and inspect the website’s frontend.
+* [Firefox DevTools](https://firefox-source-docs.mozilla.org/devtools-user/): The developer tools in Firefox used to debug and inspect the website’s frontend.
-* Font Awesome: A library used to incorporate scalable vector icons into the website.
+* [Font Awesome](https://fontawesome.com/): A library used to incorporate scalable vector icons into the website.
+* [W3C Validator](https://validator.w3.org/): A tool used to validate the HTML5 code to ensure it follows best practices and standards.
+* [W3C CSS Validator](https://jigsaw.w3.org/css-validator/): A tool used to validate the CSS code, ensuring it conforms to web standards.
-* PEP8: A tool used to check the Python code against the PEP8 coding standards for readability and consistency.
+* [PEP8](https://pep8ci.herokuapp.com/): A tool used to check the Python code against the PEP8 coding standards for readability and consistency.
-* Heroku: A cloud platform used to deploy and host the website in a production environment.
+* [Heroku](https://www.heroku.com): A cloud platform used to deploy and host the website in a production environment.
+* [Tinypng](https://tinypng.com/): Used for reducing image size
-* Languagetool: Free grammar checker for checking my project documentation
+* [Languagetool](https://languagetool.org/): Free grammar checker for checking my project documentation

 ## Credits

-* In this section, you find reference where I got content, media and extra help from:

 ### Content

-* The text for the Dahsboard was taken partly from Code Institute Walkthorugh 02
-* Ideas and supprot of plot analysis was taken from [Specific YouTube Tutorial](https://www.youtube.com/) (to be added)
+* [Specific YouTube Tutorial](https://www.youtube.com/) Ideas and supprot of plot analysis was taken from (to be added)
-* The icons in the footer were taken from [Font Awesome](https://fontawesome.com/) (to be added)
-* The template for this project was provided by Code Institute
-* The structure of the documentation has been reused from my project 4
+* [Project Methods Library](https://github.com/Fl0W97/ci-p4-methods-library)The structure of the documentation has been reused from my project 4
+* [Code_Institute](https://codeinstitute.net) - The code and text for project and Dahsboard was taken partly from Code Institute Walkthorugh 02 and 01
+* [Code_Institute](https://codeinstitute.net) - The template for this project was provided by Code Institute
+* [Code_Institute](https://codeinstitute.net) - Mentor Rohit: Providing guidance and tips for my project
+* [Youtube](https://www.youtube.com/): for access to a huge community of developers who facing similar challenges like me
+* [SessionLab](https://www.sessionlab.com/): for access to various free Methods to fill the database and insiration for functionalities
+* [Stackoverflow](https://stackoverflow.com/): for access to a huge community of developers who facing similar challenges like me
+* [Scilearn](https://scikit-learn.org/stable/): for accessing to documentation and code
+* [Matplot](https://matplotlib.org/): for accessing to documentation and code

 ### Media